2027 Cricket World Cup

-The 2027 ICC Men's Cricket World Cup will be the 14th edition of the Cricket World Cup, the quadrennial international men's Cricket championship contested by the national teams of the member associations of ICC.
-It is scheduled to be played in South Africa, Zimbabwe, and Namibia in October and November 2027.
-This will be the second time that South Africa and Zimbabwe will have co-hosted the tournament, after the 2003 edition, while Namibia will host it for the first time.
+The 2027 ICC Men's Cricket World Cup will be the 14th edition of the Cricket World Cup, the quadrennial international men's cricket championship contested by the national teams of the member associations of ICC.
+It is scheduled to be played in South Africa, Zimbabwe, and Namibia from 4 October to 21 November 2027.
+This will be the second time that South Africa and Zimbabwe will have co-hosted the tournament, having co-hosted the 2003 edition, while Namibia will host it for the first time.

 Background

 The Cricket World Cup is a quadrennial One Day International tournament played between men's national cricket teams, organized by the International Cricket Council (ICC).
 The tournament is held every four years, and was first played in 1975 in England.
 The last tournament, held in 2023 in India was contested by 10 teams.
 Australia are the defending champions, having defeated India in the final of the previous edition.

 In November 2021, the ICC announced that the 2027 Cricket World Cup will be played in South Africa, Zimbabwe and Namibia.